Day 1 UK - In flight

 Day 2 Addis Ababa

 The name of the Ethiopian capital translates as ‘new flower’, and it makes for a splendid introduction to the country.
 After a little time to rest and acclimatise to the city’s lofty altitude, our sightseeing tour takes in its wide jacaranda-lined boulevards and bustling markets, and makes stops at the lovely Baroque Trinity Cathedral and the National Museum, which presents the story of ‘Lucy’ (known locally as ‘Dinknesh’, meaning ‘thing of wonder’), the 3 million-year-old hominid fossil which changed our understanding of human evolution upon its discovery in 1974.
 Our hotel for two nights is the Golden Tulip Addis Ababa Hotel (4T).

 Day 3 Melka Kunture and Tiya

-History is everywhere in Ethiopia, and today’s excursion introduces the archaeological site of Melka Kunture and the Tiya Stelae Field, some 40 miles southwest of Addis Ababa.
+History is everywhere in Ethiopia, and today’s excursion introduces the archaeological site of Melka Kunture and the Tiya Stelae Field.
 Melka Kunture is a place most associated with our early human ancestors and boasts a continuous record of archaeological artefacts spanning more than 1.5m years.
-And Tiya, the most important of an astonishing concentration of 160 archaeological sites, is the UNESCO-listed home to 36 megaliths, the majority carved with enigmatic symbols - 12th century remnants of an ancient Ethiopian culture which remains largely a mystery.
+And Tiya, the most important of an astonishing concentration of 160 archaeological sites, is the UNESCO-listed home to 36 megaliths.
+The majority are carved with enigmatic symbols - 12th century remnants of an ancient Ethiopian culture which remains largely a mystery.

 Day 4 Addis Ababa - Bahir Dar - Blue Nile Falls